cceckman/discoirc/README.md

   * https://github.com/gizak/termui isn't particuarly useful, but it looks cool.
 * Build
   * https://glide.sh/ maybe?
 I do like having dependencies at known versions.

+## Difficult things to do
+* Unicode support, overall.
+* RTL support in particular.